What is an Emergency Alert?

 About privacy and security

 Emergency Alerts require no personal information (such as telephone number, identity or location).
-Emergency alerts are one-way and do not provide any feedback on the recipients’ location or whether they have received an alert.
-The recipients’ telephone numbers and specific locations are not required, known or used, and no personal information on recipients of Emergency Alerts is shared by the Mobile Network Operators and no personal information is gathered by the government or the Mobile Network Operators.
+Emergency alerts are one-way and do not provide feedback on the recipients’ location or whether they received an alert.
+The recipients’ telephone numbers and specific locations are not required, known or used, and no personal information on recipients of Emergency Alerts is shared by the Mobile Network Operators and the government or the Mobile Network Operators gather no personal information.

 Is there a charge to receive an Emergency Alert?